Skip to main content

 Does text have sufficient contrast relative to the background?
 Do elements on the screen have sufficient contrast against each other and in relation to the background?

-Ensure that the content on the screen has a contrast of at least 3:1 with the surrounding colour.
+Ensure that the content on the screen has a contrast of at least 3:1 with the surrounding color.
 Think of graphic elements such as icons, buttons and input fields.

-Ensure that the contrast ratio between the text colour and background colour is at least 4.5:1.
+Ensure that the contrast ratio between the text color and background color is at least 4.5:1.
 For bold and large text, a ratio of 3:1 is sufficient.

-By maintaining these ratios, visually impaired and colour blind users can usually read the text well.
+By maintaining these ratios, visually impaired and color blind users can usually read the text well.
 In addition, this makes an app easier for everyone to use, for example outside in the sun.

 6. Show focus and offer a logical order